PhilT/fsharp-reference/content/neovim.md

-(**
 ## Install Neovim QT via Chocolatey

 Once Chocolatey is installed you can install Neovim QT very easily.
-Open Powershell Admin console:
+Open PowerShell Admin console:

 ```
 cinst neovim
 ```

-It's best to run Neovim from CMD, Powershell or a shortcut as Bash has some strange behaviour.
+It's best to run Neovim from CMD, PowerShell or a shortcut as Bash has some strange behaviour.
 I've had crashes and certain plugins not working correctly (e.g. FZF).
 This is probably due to the plugins expecting Linux path names.